 Once you have completed your preliminary research, visit the selected daycare and preschools.
 Then, you can start asking the following questions.

 These questions will help you learn about the center’s approach to childcare education.
+Be sure to ask about the center’s practices, including their safety procedures, curriculum, and daily routines, to understand how they support child development.
 Besides, you’ll also learn how they contribute to a child’s physical and mental development.

 Curriculum and learning program-related questions